gitlost/gs-only-pdf-preview/README.md

 * Set real size not dummy for preview.
 * Fix test to be preview name agnostic.
 * Remove unnecessary upload_dir calc re old preview thumbnails.
-* Insist on mime_type arg in test() to avoid bogus supported implementation.
+* Insist on mime_type arg in test() to avoid reporting bogus supported implementation.
+* Only add actions/filters if have cap.
 * WP 4.7.3 compatible

 ### 1.0.4 (13 Feb 2017) ###